cgat-developers/cgat-core/docs/getting_started/run_parameters.md

 # Cluster configuration

-Currently, cgatcore supports the following workload managers: SGE, SLURM, Torque, and PBSPro.
+Currently, cgatcore supports the following workload managers: SGE, SLURM and Torque.
 The default cluster options are set for SunGrid Engine (SGE).
 If you are using a different workload manager, you need to configure your cluster settings accordingly by creating a `.cgat.yml` file in your home directory.

 This configuration file allows you to override the default settings.
 To view the hardcoded parameters for cgatcore, refer to the [parameters.py file](https://github.com/cgat-developers/cgat-core/blob/eb6d29e5fe1439de2318aeb5cdfa730f36ec3af4/cgatcore/pipeline/parameters.py#L67).